Lazarillo de Tormes: Importance as a novella

 Besides its importance in the Spanish literature of the Golden Age, Lazarillo de Tormes is credited with founding a literary genre, the picaresque novel, from the Spanish word pícaro, meaning "rogue" or "rascal."
 In novels of this type, the adventures of the pícaro expose injustice while amusing the reader.
 This extensive genre includes Cervantes' Rinconete y Cortadillo and El coloquio de los perros, Henry Fielding's Tom Jones and Mark Twain's Adventures of Huckleberry Finn.
-Its influence extends to twentieth century novels, dramas and films featuring the "anti-hero".
+Its influence extends to twentieth-century novels, dramas, and films featuring the antihero.

 Prohibition

 Lazarillo de Tormes was banned by the Spanish Crown and included in the Index of Forbidden Books of the Spanish Inquisition; this was at least in part due to the book's anti-clerical flavor.
-In 1573, the Crown allowed circulation of a version which omitted Chapters 4 and 5 and assorted paragraphs from other parts of the book.
+In 1573, the Crown allowed the circulation of a version which omitted Chapters 4 and 5 and assorted paragraphs from other parts of the book.
 An unabridged version did not appear in Spain until the nineteenth century.
 It was the Antwerp version that circulated throughout Europe, translated into French (1560), English (1576), Dutch (after the northern, largely Protestant Seven Provinces of the Low Countries revolted against Spain in 1579), German (1617), and Italian (1622).

 Spanish first edition title pages in 1554 of Lazarillo de Tormes.